CANADIAN

 7:00 am – breakfast is provided at the Truffle Pigs cafe.
 Bagged lunches will be provided by Kicking Horse Lodge.
 Make sure your backpacks and ski gear are packed and ready to go.

 8:00 am – Drive to the trailhead at Peyto Lake.
-Shuttle drivers will accompany us to bring our vehicles back to the trail’s end — how’s that for service?!
+A shuttle will transport us to the trailhead — how’s that for service?!

 10:00 – start skiing

-17:00 – arrive at Peyto Hut where our food will be waiting for us, courtesy of our energetic portering staff.
+17:00 – arrive at Peyto Hut.
+And — our food will be waiting for us, courtesy of our energetic portering staff!

 The ski from Peyto Lake to Peyto Hut takes anywhere from 5 to 8 hours depending on conditions and group speed.

 The mountains around Peyto Hut provide excellent ski touring objectives.
-We will stay at the Peyto Hut an extra night to enjoy the area!
+We will stay at the Peyto Hut an two days to enjoy the area!

 The ski over to Balfour Hut is spectacular and typically brings us up and over the Olive-St. Nicholas Col. A relaxing hot lunch stop at Balfour Hut is followed by an afternoon ski objective like laps on the Diablaret Glacier.